Parallels (Star Trek: The Next Generation): Reception

 The episode aired during the week commencing November 27, 1993, in broadcast syndication.
 According to Nielsen Media Research, it received ratings of 12.8 percent.
 This means that it was watched by 12.8 percent of all households watching television during its timeslot.
 This placed it as the second most watched syndicated show for that week, and it was the fourth most viewed episode of the season behind part two of "Descent", "Eye of the Beholder" and "All Good Things...".
 Some fans were upset at the introduction of a romance between Worf and Troi, as they felt that Riker and Troi was the correct pairing.
 Taylor said that some of the fans felt that the Riker/Troi relationship was so inevitable that the show simply should have "got it over with" and not introduced a new romance for Troi instead.

 Zack Handlen, in his review for The A.V.
 Club, gave the episode a grade of A−.
 He said that it was a "nicely balanced" episode, and that Sirtis and Dorn had good chemistry.
 Handlen further praised Dorn's comic timing.
 He enjoyed the image of the other versions of the Enterprise appearing in the same universe, but criticised the level of technobabble during the second half of the episode.
 IGN writer Scott Colura released a podcast asking whether "Parallels" was the most underrated episode of the series.

-In 2015, The Hollywood Reporter noted this episode's scene with a frightened Riker from the Borg universe wanting to stay, as one of the top ten "most stunning" moments of Star Trek: The Next Generation.

-In 2017, it was rated as the 9th best time travel episode in Star Trek.
-In May 2019, The Hollywood Reporter ranked "Parallels" among the top twenty-five episodes of Star Trek: The Next Generation.

 Keith DeCandido gave the episode a rating of 10 out of 10 in his review for Tor.com.
 He expressed his love for the episode, praising the centering of "Parallels" on Worf "partly because no one does frustrated befuddlement better than Michael Dorn".
 He enjoyed the increasing changes to each universe, but his highlight of the episode was the Enterprise from the Borg invasion timeline which fired on the shuttle at the end.
 DeCandido said that this kept the episode memorable after 19 years, and "cemented this as one of TNG's top episodes".

+In 2015, The Hollywood Reporter noted this episode's scene with a frightened Riker from the Borg universe wanting to stay, as one of the top ten "most stunning" moments of Star Trek: The Next Generation.
+In 2017, it was rated as the 9th best time travel episode in Star Trek.
+In May 2019, The Hollywood Reporter ranked "Parallels" among the top twenty-five episodes of Star Trek: The Next Generation.
 In a list of the top 100 episodes of the Star Trek franchise, "Parallels" was placed in 84th place by Charlie Jane Anders at io9.

-In 2017, Popular Mechanics said that "Parallels " was one of the top ten most fun episodes of Star Trek: The Next Generation.
+In 2017, Popular Mechanics said that "Parallels "was one of the top ten most fun episodes of Star Trek: The Next Generation.